jacobswe/ai-projects/README.md

 ## ai-projects

 I am a Senior Data Scientist, and a strong proponent of continuous learning and education.
 This repository will log my efforts and progress in broadening my data scientific base.

+1) Othello AI
+This is an attempt at modelling the dynamics of the Othello board game, and then to create refinforcement learning implementations of self-play engines.